ChitraSatyaLahariPatnala/Netflix_Analysis_SQL_Project/README.md

 - Common Ratings - Analyzing ratings reveals the most frequent classifications, helping to understand Netflix’s target audience.
 - Geographical Insights - The top contributing countries, especially the significant share from India, highlight regional differences in content production and availability.
 - Content Categorization - Grouping titles by specific keywords (e.g., Documentary, Stand-Up, International) provides clarity on the type of content offered.

+This analysis offers a comprehensive overview of Netflix’s content library and provides valuable insights that can guide content strategy and decision-making.